na-na-hi/renget/archive/how2playba.md

 Use [the following tierlist](https://docs.google.com/spreadsheets/u/0/d/1NiLS4DloW7A92nIh5n5wl9uYkLAuYa-7Ph-u8RXVjik/htmlview#) to build your team around.
 General advice is to use a double tank setup + Shun, with good supports.
 Tsubaki and Yuuka are usually your goto.

 You can skip the battle if you don't like to be in pain.
-The pvp coin reset takes place 10 hours after the daily reset.
-Which is why it's better to do your pvp battles AFTER the pvp coin reset, so you can redeem the highest rank you achieved that day.
+The pvp coins claim reset takes place 10 hours after the daily reset, which is why it's better to do your pvp battles AFTER the pvp coin reset.
+This is because your rewards are dependant on what rank you are at that exact moment.
+Basically do pvp at the same time as your 'login after X' daily mission.
 No, you can not turn off the auto button in battle.

 ## Shop